umshere/legacy-ai-dashboard/executive-summary.md

 - Provide a unified dashboard for comprehensive visibility
 - Automatically generate and maintain system documentation

+For detailed information about how end users will interact with the system, including the authentication process, real-time visualization, AI-generated alerts, and runbook execution, see [technical-implementation.md#55-end-user-interaction-flow](./technical-implementation.md#55-end-user-interaction-flow).

 ### Visual Solution Overview

 ```mermaid